falconry/falcon/docs/user/intro.rst

 Features
 --------

-- :ref:`ASGI and WSGI <app>` Support
+Falcon tries to do as little as possible while remaining highly effective.

-- :ref:`WebSocket <ws>` Support
+- :ref:`ASGI, WSGI <app>`, and :ref:`WebSocket <ws>` support
-- Native asyncio support (no hacks or compatibility layers)
+- Native ``asyncio`` support
-- Strict adherence to RFCs
+- No reliance on magic globals for routing and state management
+- Stable interfaces with an emphasis on backwards-compatibility
+- Simple API modeling through centralized RESTful :ref:`routing <routing>`
 - Highly-optimized, extensible code base
-- Intuitive :ref:`routing <routing>` via URI templates and REST-inspired resource classes
-- No reliance on magic globals for routing and state management
-- Easy access to headers and bodies through :ref:`request and response <rr>` classes
+- Easy access to headers and bodies through :ref:`request and response <rr>` objects
 - DRY request processing via :ref:`middleware <middleware>` components and hooks
+- Strict adherence to RFCs
 - Idiomatic :ref:`HTTP error <errors>` responses
 - Straightforward exception handling
-- Snappy :ref:`testing <testing>` through WSGI/ASGI helpers and mocks
+- Snappy :ref:`testing <testing>` with WSGI/ASGI helpers and mocks
 - CPython 3.5+ and PyPy 3.5+ support
-- ~20% speed boost under CPython when Cython is available

 How is Falcon different?
 ------------------------